 - URLs on page 2 of Google SERPs only get 6% of clicks.
 This means if you are not ranking on the first page of Google, you have less than a 1% chance of receiving organic clicks from users.
 This highlights the importance of getting your website on the first page of Google

-- In 2020, 50 billion web pags were indexed webpages in Google search
+- In 2020, 30 to 50 billion web pages were indexed webpages in Google search

 - About 35% of companies allocate more than $1000 per month to their link-building efforts.
 The top-ranking websites of search engines are constantly working to retain their positions by adding high authority and relevant links to their websites every month

 - 65% of digital marketers claim that link building is the most challenging aspect of SEO.
-Link building is one of the most unpredictable and challenging aspect of SEO because it’s the one that web masters have the least control over
+Link building is one of the most unpredictable and challenging aspects of SEO because it’s the one that webmasters have the least control over

 - 70% of clicks in Google search results go to organic results, with only 30% going to Google Ads listings.
 Even after Google’s best result, users are still able to distinguish between the paid and organic listing in the search results